Anomaly Awareness: Algorithm description

 \section{Algorithm description}

-~ We now explain in detail the Anomaly Awareness algorithm, see the Algorithm description~\ref{alrc_algorithm}.
-The starting point of the algorithm is a classification task and in its simplest form, a binary classification task.
-In the application to LHC searches of Sec.~\ref{sec:LHC} the input to this analysis will be in the form of 2D images of jet spatial structure, hence the neural network architecture is made of a few convolutional layers and a final classification layer, see Fig.~\ref{fig:CNN} for the specific choice we made.
+~ We now explain in detail the Anomaly Awareness algorithm, represented in the Algorithm Description ~\ref{alrc_algorithm}.
+The starting point of the algorithm is a classification task which in its simplest form is a binary classification task.

 In this initial run ({\it prior run}), the algorithm learns to classify only {\it normal} classes, and is not yet aware of the presence of anomalies.
 The end result of this run would be a trained algorithm with some choice of optimal hyper-parameters, which will be used to initialize the next run, the {\it anomaly awareness run}.
+By performing binary classification in the prior run, the model learns which events to assign probability '0' or '1'.
+We will discuss how knowledge is needed to later assign a 0.5 probability to anomalies.

-In the second run the algorithm will now see some anomalies.
-The new loss function contains the same term as in the prior run, e.g. cross-entropy for a binary classification task, but has a new term (Anomaly Awareness) which distributes the anomalous samples uniformly across the classes, e.g. assigning 50\% probability of belonging to each class in a binary task.
+In the second run, the algorithm will now see some anomalies.
+The new loss function contains the same term as in the prior run, e.g. cross-entropy for a binary classification task, but has a new term (Anomaly Awareness) which distributes the anomalous samples uniformly across the classes, e.g. assigning 50\% probability of belonging to each class in a binary task, or $1/n$ probability in a $n$-class baseline classification task.
+Now we explain how this anomaly loss term ($l_2$) looks like in the case of binary classification.
+We start with the cross-entropy loss function which is written as $-\sum_i^C y_i \log p_i$.
+Here sum is over the number of classes, $y_i$ is the true label, $p_i$ is the predicted label.
+Then we use softmax probabilities for the predicted labels.
+In case of binary classification, anomaly loss term ($l_2$) has the following form for each data point

+where $p_1$ and $p_2$ are the predicted probabilities by the (normal) binary classifier.
+Further using 50\% probability of belonging to each class, i.e. $y_1=y_2=\frac{1}{2}$, we get

-The Anomaly Awareness term is modulated by a parameter $\lambda_{AA}$, which sets the ratio of the number of anomalous examples respect to the normal samples in the loss function.
-So far this algorithm is similar to Outlier Exposure~\cite{hendrycks2018deep}, but in our case the AA term will contain an array of different anomalies which, as we will show later, is crucial to allow the algorithm to detect unknown anomalies.
+The Anomaly Awareness term is modulated by a parameter $\lambda_{AA}$, which sets the relative importance of anomalous examples with respect to the normal samples in the loss function.

+So far this algorithm is similar to the Outlier Exposure proposal~\cite{hendrycks2018deep}.
+But in our case, the AA term will contain an array of different anomalies which, as we will show later, is crucial to allow the algorithm to detect unknown anomalies.
 Another component of Anomaly Awareness, not present in Outlier Exposure, is the use of the classifier output $p$ to obtain an optimal window [$p_{An}^{min}$, $p_{An}^{max}$] to detect anomalies over a large background of normal events.